DomenicBianchi01/CIS2750-A2/README.md

 make

-This command will compile A1 (converter.c and parseFile.c) and run the program to convert a file named post.cc.
-Please note that the file must be named post.cc, otherwise the conversion will fail.
+This command will compile A1 (`converter.c` and `parseFile.c`) and run the program to convert a file named `post.cc`.
+Please note that the file must be named `post.cc`, otherwise the conversion will fail.
 Next, an object file for the stream library will be created.
 Then, the post and addauthor programs will be compiled where the library will be linked.
-Finally, permissions will be updated for view.py
+Finally, permissions will be updated for `view.py`.

 ********************
 Running the programs